 - Gain service experience for résumé

-- Participate in a student panel discussion for prospective students
+- Participate in student panel discussions for prospective students

-- Lead a tour of the School of Science facilities for prospective students
+- Lead tours of the School of Science facilities for prospective students

 - Greet prospective students at recruitment events

 - School of Science major or minor, or completed 12 credit hours in the School of Science

 - Must be in good standing with the university

 - Proud of being part of the School of Science and interested in recruiting students